paulasilvatech/Mastery-AI-Apps-Dev/modules/module-07/README.md

 2. Complete the self-assessment
 3. Share your project in discussions
 4. Proceed to Module 8 (API Development)
+5. Consider Module 13 (Infrastructure as Code) to automate your deployments

 ## 📊 Success Metrics